MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Methodology

-This hierarchical refinement enables the model to amplify critical channel interactions while suppressing stochastic channel noise, achieving a balance between comprehensive context modeling and decision-focused representation learning.
-The output is flattened and projected into a D-dimensional space to generate the final time series embedding: $H_{X_i} \in \mathbb{R}^{D}=\text{MLP}\left(\text{Flatten}\left(H_C^{\mathrm{Sparse}} \right)\right)$.
-Note that this module's trainable parameters depend solely on the output token number $O^{\text{Cross}}$ and latent dimension $D$ instead of channel number $C$, allowing deployment across heterogeneous datasets with varying channel counts (e.g., 6-channel ICU monitors vs. 12-channel wearable arrays) without architectural adaptation.
+The first self-attention layer in Equation \ref{eq:self} computes dense pairwise correlations across all channels, establishing a global context that captures both complementary relationships (e.g., spatially distant EEG channels jointly detecting propagating epileptic spikes).
+Leveraging the comprehensive context from the previous layer, the second token-sparse attention layer in Equation \ref{eq:cross} distills the $C$ channel tokens into $U$ ($U < C \cdot O^{\text{inter}}$) task-specific prototypes through learnable, domain-informed queries $\mathbf{Q}_{\text{C}}^{\text{aug}}$, aiming to filtering out irrelevant noise (e.g., overlapping functionalities among biosensors).
+The output of TSDA block is flattened and projected into a D-dimensional space to generate the final temporal embedding: $\mathbf{h}_i^{(x)} \in \mathbb{R}^{D}=\text{MLP}\left(\text{Flatten}\left(\mathbf{H}_C^{\mathrm{sparse}} \right)\right)$.
+Note that this module's trainable parameters are independent of channel number $C$, allowing deployment across heterogeneous datasets with varying channel counts (e.g., $6$-channel ICU monitors vs. $12$-channel wearable arrays) without architectural adaptation.
+This refinement amplifies critical channel interactions while suppressing noise.